erithion/trees/README.md

     return 0;
 }
 ```
-In order to do more than that you need **capabilities**.
-Simply put, a capability enables a particular function like insert/remove/... for your tree.
+In order to do more than that, like insert or remove elements, you need **capabilities**.
+See below.
 </details>

 <details>